Drought affecting Panama Canal threatens 40% of world's cargo ship traffic

 Additionally, some ships are being forced to carry up to 40% less cargo to avoid hitting the bottom in low water levels.

-Moving ships through the canal's system of locks consumes vast amounts of water, ranging from 55 to 125 million gallons per ship, depending on its size.
-Much of that water typically gets flushed into the ocean, and the Panama Canal Authority is now exploring methods to store and reuse the water to address the crisis.
+Moving ships through the canal's system of locks consumes vast amounts of fresh water, ranging from 55 to 125 million gallons per ship, depending on its size.
+Much of that water typically gets flushed into the ocean, and the Panama Canal Authority is now employing methods to store and reuse some of the water to address the crisis.

 The authority is considering diverting water from other rivers and constructing additional reservoirs, as the lakes that feed the canal also serve as the primary source of drinking water for nearby Panama City.